BEST FOODS LIMITED: MODERN SLAVERY STATEMENT FOR FINANCIAL YEAR ENDED 2024 ISSUED PURSUANT TO SECTION 54 OF THE MODERN SLAVERY ACT 2015

 Below are the lists of policies Best Foods have adopted to help identify any potential modern slavery risks as well as the steps taken to prevent slavery and human trafficking.

 Best Foods will make provisions relating to offences under the Modern Slavery Act in its standard terms and conditions of business and commercial contracts, where appropriate.
-This work will be carried out over the next 12 months to be implemented throughout our supply chain.
+This work is carried out on the ongoing basis throughout our supply chain.

 • Environmental Policy